 Flowering: Late summer – autumn.

-Distribution and occurrence: Horticultural ornamental; naturalised around Pilliga.
+Distribution and occurrence: Horticultural ornamental; naturalised around Pilliga and Peak Hill.
+Also becoming naturalised in Qld and SA.
 Native to South Africa.

 NSW subdivisions: *CWS, *NWP